CHendrick00/sp-nnlc-docker/README.md

 ## [GPU Support](#gpu-support)
 Some packages may need to be installed on the host system in order to use the GPU for model processing inside the container.
 First, ensure you have updated drivers for your GPU installed on the host.
-Following that, see below:
+Afterwards, see below:

 ### NVIDIA